garagehive/garagehive.github.io/docs/garagehive-vehicle-sales-preparation-stages.md

 <a name="top"></a>

-# We are still working on this article!
-We are currently reviewing this article before it is published, check back later.

 # How to Use Vehicle Preparation Stages in Garage Hive
 **Vehicle Preparation Stages** is a feature in Garage Hive that helps you in managing the preparation of vehicles for sale.
 They enable you to track the progress of each **Vehicle Preparation Order** from the initial preparation stage to the vehicle sale.
 The stages can be customised to your Garage's specific needs and preferences.